-General Remarks

-Generally, the subjects were found to be in a condition commensurate with age and style of construction.
-No obvious significant defects which would affect value or suitability for mortgage lending purposes were in evidence.
-The property has been altered with the addition of a solid roof to the former conservatory and the removal of an internal wall in the kitchen.
+General Remarks Generally, the subjects were found to be in a condition commensurate with age and style of construction.
+Items requiring routine maintenance, repair and upgrading were identified however, no significant defects which would affect value or suitability for mortgage lending purposes were in evidence.
+The property has been altered with the addition of a rear extension.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-Essential Repairs

-None apparent.
+The garage of the subject property has been constructed on the boundary line.
+It should be confirmed if rights of access exist over adjoining properties for maintenance purposes.
+Essential Repairs None apparent.
 Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £

 Comment on Mortgagea bility The subjects form suitable e mortgage security at the valuation figure stated below.
-Valuations Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 245,000 £ £ 315,000 Buy To Let Cases What is the reasonable rangementh Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £ N/A Is the property in an area w there there is a steady demand for rented accommodation of this type?
-Yes No Declaration Signed Surveyor's name Professional qualifications Company name Address Security Print Code [405571 = 7117] Electronically signed by:- Greg Fisher BSc (Hons) MSc MRICS DM Hall LLP 45 Bank Street, Irvine, Ayrshire, KA12 0LL Telephone Fax Report date 01294 311070 18th November 2024
+Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No Declaration Declaration There there is a closely demand for remod accommodation or the type.
+Signed Surveyor's name Professional qualifications Company name Address Tolophone Security Print Code [556403 = 7702] Electronically signed by:- Greg Fisher BSc (Hons) MSc MRICS DM Hall LLP 45 Bank Street, Irvine, Ayrshire, KA12 0LL Telephone Fax Report date 01294 311070 6th December 2024